Shipping courier delivering ecommerce packages

 Here's an overview of 5 common ecommerce delivery options to consider offering to your customers:

-- Overnight shipping: Overnight delivery has become more prevalent in recent years — and according to Statista, 18% of people want orders to arrive next-day.
+Overnight delivery has become more prevalent in recent years as more and more people want orders to arrive next-day.
 Many ecommerce shipping solutions and fulfillment services offer overnight delivery options at various price points.

-- 2-Day Shipping: Although many brands offer same-day and next-day delivery, 2-day shipping is still considered fast.
-In fact, 44% of people stated they were willing to wait 2 days for their orders to arrive.
+Although many brands offer same-day and next-day delivery, 2-day shipping is still considered fast.
 So, if you're trying to strike a balance between speed and cost, 2-day shipping may be the way to go.

-- Longer Shipping Times: Unsurprisingly, people want to receive items quickly.
-However, many are willing to wait a few days: 21% of people are willing to wait 3-4 days, and 10% of people are willing to wait 5-7 days.
-However, only 2% of people are willing to wait 1-2 weeks.
-So, it's best to keep ecommerce delivery times within one week if possible.
+Unsurprisingly, people want to receive items quickly.
+However, many are willing to wait a few days to save on shipping costs.
+However, it’s still wise to keep ecommerce delivery times within one week if possible.

 5 Ecommerce Shipping Rates